UsabilitySoft/request-multiple-urls/README.md

 ___
 ## To test

-There are tests to check main function works correctly:
+There are tests to check main function works correctly these should be elaborated on but in the interest of time...

 `npm run test`